 The Applicant consents that Yahoo may, from time to time, conduct temporal advertising transmission live-tests to test new display methods, functions and such, in order to enhance the advertising effects of the Advertisement and that Yahoo will not exempt Applicant the charge pursuant to Article 5 for such Advertisements displayed through such live-tests.

 Article 10 Termination of Agreement

 Yahoo reserves the right to confirm the identity of the Applicant at any time in order to ensure whether the content of the information provided by the Applicant is correct, etc. The Applicant is obliged to provide Yahoo with any necessary information for the purpose of such confirmation in writing, etc.

 Article 11 Termination of Agreement

-If any of the following occurs, Yahoo is able to stop performing its obligations on all or part of the Advertising Agreement formed between the Applicant and Yahoo, or terminate the Agreement, with no need to warn the Applicant or take other measures, and Yahoo is able to claim compensation from the Applicant.
+If any of the following occurs, Yahoo is able to stop performing its obligations on all or part of any Advertising Agreement formed between the Applicant and Yahoo, or terminate the Agreement, with no need to warn the Applicant or take other measures, and Yahoo is able to claim compensation from the Applicant.